-My Bartholin's Cyst Keeps Coming Back
+My Bartholin's Cyst Keeps Recurring

-A Bartholin's cyst occurs when either one of the two Bartholin's glands, located on either side of the vaginal opening, becomes obstructed, causing the fluid usually secreted by the gland to back up in the gland and form a cyst.
+A Bartholin's cyst appears when either one of the two Bartholin's glands, located on either side of the vaginal opening, becomes obstructed, causing the fluid usually secreted by the gland to back up in the gland and form a cyst.
 If the cyst becomes infected, it becomes an abscess.

-Potential causes of a Bartholin's cyst
+Causes of a Bartholin's cyst

 About 2 percent of women experience a Bartholin's cyst at some point in their lives.
 There is no definitive known cause for this kind of cyst.
 Some cases can be attributed to sexual injuries, sexually transmitted infections (STIs), bacterial infections or irritation in the vulvar area of the vagina, according to an article by Charlie C. Kilpatrick, M.D., vice chair of education and residency program director in the department of obstetrics and gynecology at Baylor College of Medicine in Houston.

 In my case, I first noticed the cyst in my second year of college.
 I was 22 and had only just begun exploring my sexuality, what kind of sex I liked or if I liked it at all.
 So the day I woke up to discover that I had a lump the size of a pea near my vaginal opening, I was more than stressed.
 The pain in those first couple of days was unimaginable.
 I experienced discomfort when walking and sitting, and always had to keep my legs apart to alleviate the pressure on the lump.

 It took less than three months for the lump to grow from the size of a pea to the size of a cherry tomato.
 In those weeks, I noticed a pattern.
 The cyst shrank if I abstained from any sexual activity.
 The more sex I had, the larger it got.
 The larger it got, the more self-conscious I became.